codeque-co/codeque/README.md

   - implement parts of the algorithm in WASM
   - implemented parts do not work if license is not verified

+💡 Add support for flow
+  - Probably needs a refactor similar to different language refactor

 💡 Product website
   - home
     - landing